sydneyh9/Blackjack/README.md

 Author: Sydney Holland

-This is an ongoing Blackjack game written in Javascript, HTML, and CSS.
+This is a Blackjack game written in Javascript, HTML, and CSS.

 House Rules:

 - One Deck is used.

 - Cards are removed from the deck as they are drawn.

-- There is no surrender.

-- There is no splitting.
+- The Ace may be used as either 1 or 11 as per the dealer or player's needs.